The fight against weight loss is a major public health concern in the United States.

 1. Noom

-Focus: Psychology-based approach that helps develop healthy habits and long-term behavior change.
+Focus: A psychological approach to building healthy habits and achieving lasting behavior change.

 Features: App-based program with daily lessons, coaching, and calorie tracking.
 Uses a color-coded system to guide food choices.

-Cons: Not ideal for those seeking structured meal plans, requires daily app engagement.
+Cons: Not for structured meal plan seekers; requires daily app use.

 2. Weight Watchers (WW)